wtfseanscool/lichess-autoplay/README.md

 The default mode is set to 'key' and default key is 'end'.
 This means the bot will wait for the 'end' key before starting calculations / making a move.
-You can improve this by calculating the move ASAP and only wait to send the keys.

 # Requirements:
 * Created in Python 3.10